minispooner/red-team-ops-resources/RedTeaming.md

 # Rules of Engagement
 While operating, the Red Team follows a predetermined and agreed upon Rules of Engagement.
+- Prior Approval
+- Deconflict Process
+- Reporting Process
+- Emergency Process
+- ...

 # Benefits of Red Teaming